Find Training for Your Next Career!

 Salary

-The Bureau of Labor Statistics stated the average pay for painters and wall coverers was $49,350 in 2022.
-The demand for painter and wall coverers by 2031 is only expected to increase 1 percent, which is a little less than the national average.
+The Bureau of Labor Statistics stated the average pay for painters and wall coverers was $52,110 in 2023.
+The demand for painter and wall coverers by 2032 is expected to show little to no change.

 PIPEFITTER